 - Clinical efficacy, and achieving optimal patient outcomes

 - Policy solutions that anticipate and act upon future trends related to our long term and post-acute care patient populations

-To address both the threats and opportunities currently facing LTC pharmacies and their patients, the SCPC will focus on five fundamental areas now dominating the legislative and regulatory landscape:
+To address both the threats and opportunities currently facing LTC pharmacies and their patients, the SCPC will focus on six fundamental areas now dominating the legislative and regulatory landscape:

 The FDA currently permits LTC pharmacy repackaging practices in compliance with state pharmacy law.
 To allow LTC pharmacies to continue meeting the needs of nursing home residents in a timely manner, SCPC believes the Draft Guidance must be revised before it becomes final to continue FDA’s practice of allowing current LTC pharmacy-repackaging practices that meet state law requirements.

 - FDA Draft Guidance for Industry: Repackaging of Certain Human Drug Products by Pharmacies and Outsourcing Facilities (Feb.
 2015)